Skip to main content

 The gym is at 122 Broad Walk, Kidbrooke - roughly 9 minutes by car from Woolwich SE18.
 Take the A206 west, join the A2 south, exit at the Kidbrooke interchange.
 Free parking at the venue.

 By train, Woolwich Arsenal is two stops from Kidbrooke on Southeastern.
 From Kidbrooke station the walk is 8 minutes.
-This is a journey that serious trainees do multiple times a week without finding it a burden.
+Serious trainees should still check whether the route works for repeated weekly training.

 The 178 bus also runs from Woolwich town centre and stops directly outside the gym.
 About 25 minutes.